sha1painkiller/iot-edge-tpm-based-cert-workshop/tpm-based-certificate.md

 *Make sure you enabled vTPM in Advanced tab* during VM creation

 ![](https://i.imgur.com/NY6oxzC.png)
+note: This section assumes readers are familiar with Azure VM creation process so we skip most of the VM setup details.

 ## Create CA root certificate
 1. ssh to Azure VM console